nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Medical administrator requests to <u>list patients / nurses (UC01)</u> or <u>find a specific patient / nurse (UC02)</u>.
 2. Medical administrator requests to mark a specific patient.
-3. HealthCare Xpress marks the patient as visited.
+3. Healthcare Xpress marks the patient as visited.

     Use case ends.